microsoft/commercial-marketplace-resources/docs/learning-ama.md

 1. [Creating and testing a simple Azure Managed Application in the developer’s Azure subscription](https://www.youtube.com/watch?v=eCGFmUirLGU)
 2. [Publishing Azure Managed App in Partner Center and testing in end-customer’s Azure subscription](https://www.youtube.com/watch?v=3ODHzEjomro)

+[Mastering Azure Managed Applications](https://www.youtube.com/playlist?list=PLmsFUfdnGr3xpz1Q1ExBxj2Dk_dWqzGB6) is an 18-part instructional video series.
+It is a recording of a full day hands-on workshop held May 11, 2021.
+The workshop videos have been organized into logical modules to make each one short and digestable, with a specific focus.
+This is a 100-400 level workshop, so most of your questions about Azure Managed Applications should be answered in this video series.
+[The labs conducted in the training](http://aka.ms/AMAWorkshopLabs) are available for you to use at anytime.

 ## Webinars

 > Technical webinars for the Azure Marketplace are conducted every 2 weeks.
 You may [sign up for a live session here](https://microsoftcloudpartner.eventbuilder.com/MarketplaceDeveloperOfficeHours).